cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-definition.md

-The Sandbox Definition is a Gitlab repository managed by KYPO organizers to define a sandbox topology and provisioning of sandbox nodes.
+The Sandbox Definition is a directory structure stored as a Git repository managed by KYPO instructors to define a sandbox topology and provisioning of sandbox nodes.

 The simplest directory structure of Sandbox Definition: